druid-io/druid-io.github.io/druid-powered.md

 [TalkingData](http://www.talkingdata.com/) is China’s largest independent Big Data service platform.
 TalkingData uses Druid with Atomcube, an extension for enhancement, to power analyze online application and advertising data.

-## Tech Mpire

-Tech Mpire provides performance-based advertising to help mobile app advertisers acquire their new users wherever they are in the digital world.
-At the core of Tech Mpire is nxus®, our comprehensive ad network platform which connects the global demand from advertisers to the most effective sources of supply, using proprietary recommendation algorithms.
-We use Druid to power the campaign performance report, providing us with sub-second analytical reporting to support near real-time decision making and optimisation for our advertiser’s campaigns.

 ## Tencent

 Tencent SCRM product use Druid for customer behavior analysis.